 On family trips, kids observe parents for longer periods so it is important that adults be respectful to each other and towards extended family members in conversations.

-Avoid too much use of eletronics, be it TV, Ipad or a phone.
+Avoid too much use of electronics, be it TV, Ipad or phone.
 Avoid over-feeding.
-Let the kids enjoy outdoors as much possible.
+Let the kids enjoy the outdoors as much as possible.

 Pin it for later!

-Devika is a zestful gypsy who loves to explore, is adventurous by nature, spontaneous in planning, happy to travel solo and with family.
-Her dream is a to travel around the globe on a road trip in a caravan.
-Follow Devika’s journeys on Instagram.
+Devika is a zestful gypsy who loves to explore, is adventurous by nature, spontaneous in planning, happy to travel solo, and with family.
+Her dream is to travel around the globe on a road trip in a caravan.
+Follow Devika’s journeys on JazzMiles and Instagram.